dimtass/meta-allwinner-hx/README.md

 To view the list of the supported boards run this command see below in the "How to use the layer".

 The way this meta layer works is that it uses the u-boot and kernel patches from the armbian distro.
 The patches are located in:
 * `u-boot`: recipes-bsp/u-boot/files/patches
 * `kernel`: recipes-kernel/linux/linux-stable/patches

-Also the patcher is ported from armbian and actually is the same for u-boot and the kernel, but it's in two places now:
+Also the patcher is ported from armbian and actually is the same for u-boot and the kernel and is lcated in `scripts/armbian-patcher.sh`.
-* `u-boot`: recipes-bsp/u-boot/files/do_patch.sh
-* `kernel`: recipes-kernel/linux/linux-stable/do_patch.sh

 > Note: Not all of the above boards are tested, because I don't have them.
 I'm only testing with `nanopi-k1-plus` and occasionally `nanopi-neo`,